 My pet had a side effect from a medication.
 Where can I report it?

-For more information about reporting side effects, you can contact FDA by phone or see the agency’s Web page on reporting problems: Veterinary Adverse Event Voluntary Reporting.
+For more information about reporting side effects, you can contact FDA by phone or see the agency’s Web page on reporting problems: How to Report Animal Drug Side Effects and Product Problems.

 What does CVM do with reports of side effects?

 When CVM receives reports of side effects from drug companies, veterinarians, or pet owners, the center’s scientists enter the information into an online database of adverse drug experiences.
-CVM scientists use the database to monitor medication safety and update product labels as needed.
+CVM scientists use the ADE database to make decisions about product safety which may include changes to the label or other regulatory actions.
 Updated labels help veterinarians use medications more safely and effectively in their patients.

 Veterinarians and pet owners aren’t required to report side effects to the drug company or CVM.
 However, the more complete the database, the better informed our scientists are when making product safety decisions.
 So please report medication side effects in your pet!